nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 <img src="images/explore/Typical_sequence.png" style="width: 100%;max-width: 100%;"/>

 The following sections details the response patterns supported by ITK3.
-The pattern used is dependant on the domain specification and the response types requested.
+The pattern used is dependant on the specification for the payload and the response types requested.

-**Note: All diagrams show typical flows which may vary slightly due to such things as MESH configuration for the payload.**
+**Note: All diagrams show typical flows which may vary slightly due to such things as MESH configuration.**

 ## Full Acknowledgement ##